HP-CAO/phy_rl/README.md

-# Python Environments for Inverted pendulum
+# Python Environments for Inverted pendulum and Unitree A1 Robot

+## Python Environments for Inverted pendulum
 ## Installation

 ### Environment